ronfontebo/installation-scripts/README.md

-# installation-scripts-
+# installation-scripts
-A repository with scripts for installing various devops tools.
+A repository containing scripts for installing various devops tools.